Mause/bio/_posts/2012-08-08-introduction.md

 ---

 ### Purpose
-The overall purpose of this assignment was to perform a short study of the life in a freshwater habitat - first in the field, thence in the laboratory - to see which organisms were present in the study area, what said organisms were like, and what relationships they had with each other.
+The overall purpose of this assignment was to perform a short study of the life in a freshwater habitat - first in the field, thence in the laboratory - to see which organisms were present in the study area, what said organisms were like, and what relationships they had with each other. <!-- This is bullshit; giving us homework while you want us to simultenously be on top of this damn assignment.
+Howevermuch it may have been repeated beforehand, think before you do.
+Please -->

 ### Location
 The wetlands where the assignment were performed are located on land owned by the Margaret River Senior High School, at